Home Compare DSY.PA vs HLN.L

 Dassault Systèmes vs Haleon: Which Stock Looks Stronger in 2026?

-Haleon holds the cleaner structural position, with the lead spread across stability and growth.
-Dassault Systèmes SE does not offset that deficit through any equally strong structural edge elsewhere.
+Haleon leads structurally, with stability as the clearest single gap between the two profiles.
+Dassault Systèmes SE still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the STOXX 600 universe, making them directly comparable.